-IBD comprises several autoimmune and immune-mediated conditions characterized by chronic inflammation of the gastrointestinal tract.
-In ulcerative colitis, inflammation is limited to the lining of the colon, whereas in Crohn's disease, inflammation can segmentally affect any part of the gastrointestinal tract and extend through the entire thickness of the bowel wall.
+IBD comprises several autoimmune and immune-mediated conditions characterized by chronic inflammation of the GI tract.
+In UC, inflammation is limited to the lining of the colon, whereas in Crohn's disease, inflammation can segmentally affect any part of the GI tract and extend through the entire thickness of the bowel wall.
 Symptoms of these conditions include persistent diarrhea, abdominal pain, rectal bleeding, weight loss, and fatigue.
-Approved biologic medications for moderate-severe IBD have a primary induction non-response rate of up to 30 percent, and up to 45 percent of patients lose response over time; as such even newer agents may not adequately control tissue inflammation or symptoms for many of the sicker patients, and some will therefore develop complications that require surgical removal of the colon and rectum.
-According to the Crohn's and Colitis Foundation, there were approximately 1.7 million people living with IBD in the United States.
+Only about one in five patients achieve clinical remission with approved advanced therapies, and approximately half of those patients lose response over time.
+As such, even newer biologic and oral agents may not adequately control tissue inflammation or symptoms for many of the sicker patients, and some will therefore develop complications that require surgical removal of the colon and rectum.
+In addition, many patients with moderate-severe IBD do not receive adequate treatment for their disease due to the inconvenience and fear of injectable biologics, or the safety profile of systemically immunosuppressive therapies.

 The mainstays of IBD therapy over many years have been oral and topical salicylates and glucocorticoids, immunosuppressive agents, and antibody therapies.
 Anti-integrin antibody therapy for IBD was first introduced with the approval of the $\alpha 4$ integrin inhibitor natalizumab for Crohn's disease, an indication approved following its initial approval for multiple sclerosis.
-Natalizumab therapy is associated with, and carries a black box warning for, progressive multifocal leukoencephalopathy, or PML, related to its $\alpha 4\beta 1$ inhibitory activity, which has limited its use in Crohn's disease.
+Natalizumab therapy is associated with, and carries a boxed warning for, progressive multifocal leukoencephalopathy, or PML, related to its $\alpha 4\beta 1$ inhibitory activity, which has limited its use in Crohn's disease.
 PML is a rare and often fatal viral disease characterized by progressive damage of the white matter of the brain at multiple locations.
-Vedolizumab, a monoclonal antibody inhibitor of the integrin $\alpha 4\beta 7$ , is approved for the treatment of moderately to severely active ulcerative colitis and Crohn's disease, and does not carry a black box warning.
+Vedolizumab, a monoclonal antibody inhibitor of the integrin $\alpha 4\beta 7$, is approved for the treatment of moderately to severely active UC and Crohn's disease, and does not carry a boxed warning.